-Applications for permission to intervene by charities and notfor-profits
+Applications for permission to intervene by charities and notfor-profits under the Chief Executive's power in paragraph 16 of Schedule 2 to the Supreme Court Fees Order 2024.

 We may waive or reduce the fee where an application for permission to intervene is filed by a charitable or not-for-profit organisation which seeks to make submissions in the public interest.
+If you would like to apply for fee remission for such an application, you should write to the Registrar at registry@supremecourt.uk requesting fee remission

 Your application should include proof of your organisation's charitable or not-for-profit status and explain why the submissions the organisation wishes to make are in the public interest.
 The application should also explain why the organisation seeks fee remission, and what funds and resources are available to the organisation.
 The decision as to whether to grant full or partial fee remission will be taken by the Registrar on behalf of the Chief Executive.
-The Registrar's decision on these applications is final and is not open to review.
+The Registrar's decision is final and is not open to review.